Photo Essay: Excavating the “Everyday Past” in Cambodia

 A stoneware vessel that was excavated at an Angkor Wat dig site.

 A complete Angkorian stoneware vessel seemingly buried underneath a floor or occupation surface, uncovered during excavations on a habitation mound within the Angkor Wat temple enclosure in 2015.
-This image was not created using Generative AI.
 Photo Credit: Alison Carter

 People have spent more than 100 years studying Angkor’s temples, but concentrated work on the occupation areas of Angkor’s non-elite population has only taken place for about 20 years.
 We are still at the beginning stages, but through careful excavation we can begin building a better understanding what life daily life was like at Angkor.